nhantien/grant-program-analytics/docs/UploadData.md

 # Posters and Reports
 ## Step 1: Name Posters and Reports Appropriately

 When you upload datasets, make sure the file name follows our naming convention.
-Please check the table below for the details.
+Please check the table below, or refer to [our data lake schema](DataLakeSchema.md) for the details.

 | Data Type | Naming Convention | Example |
 | --------- | ----------------- | ------- |